Audubon Adventures

 What to do:

-3. Ask students to imagine that they are advertising one of these sites to northbound migrating birds in springtime as a great place to stop over or nest.
-What would they boast about that would appeal to these tired, hungry migrants who are looking for a safe place to raise their young?
+3. Ask students to imagine that they are creating signs about a welcome center for birds migrating north in springtime.
+The signs should explain why this place is a great place for hungry, tired birds during their migration.
+What would students boast about that would appeal to these tired, hungry birds who are looking for a safe place to raise their young?
 (Consider sharing travel advertisements from magazines with students so they can see how destinations market themselves to human travelers.)

-4. Have students use their information and their imagination to create travel posters, ads, or brochures for Important Bird Areas or other bird sanctuaries.
+4. Have students use their information and their imagination to create travel posters, ads, or brochures for birds to come visit these sanctuaries.
 Encourage them to use humor and creativity in their efforts.

-5. If an IBA or refuge is close by, consider taking a field trip to it.
+5. If a bird sanctuary is close by, consider taking a field trip to it during migration seasons.

 Photo: Frank Leung/iStock.
 Illustration: Cataleno & Co.